stefanprecious/this-is-me/README.md

 #my first observation.

-I need to try some thing new
+I need to try more new things.